uratol/t-chess/README.md

  - Open project in Visual Studio 2022 with SSDT plugin installed.
  - Double click the file "db.publish.xml".
  - Select the target server and database and click Publish.
 Once the database schema is deployed, lookup tables will be populated and tests will be performed.
- - Change the file "t-chess.bat" with your database credentials
+ - Change the file "t-chess.bat" with your database credentials.
  - Open the PowerShell console and set the font NSimSun or another supports unicode chess symbols.
  - Run "t-chess.bat"
  - You will see the starting chess board and a command promt.